 Waxing is an efficient way of removing hair.
 It is longer-lasting than shaving but not at all permanent.
 Ancient Egyptians used a similar method called sugaring.
 They applied a mixture of oil and honey to their skin and pulled it off after it solidified.
 As anyone who has used these techniques knows, waxing and sugaring are quite painful.
 The results are temporary, meaning the painful treatment has to be repeated every few weeks.

 There are two types of waxing.
 One do-at-home option uses pre-waxed strips.
 A user applies the strips to the skin and peels them off in the direction opposite to the hair growth.
 The salon option involves heating the wax before applying it to the skin.
-A cloth is placed on the area, absorbing the hot wax as it cools, allowing it to pull away the hair growth.
+A cloth is placed on the area, absorbing the hot wax as it cools, allowing it to pull away from the hair growth.

 Waxing pulls hairs out by their roots, but the follicles remain and continue to produce new hair.
 Laser treatments disable hair follicles altogether.
 Freedom from painful short-term waxing is a primary reason people seek the permanence of laser hair removal.